 Requisite: the seminar is open to qualified second-semester sophomores and juniors who have taken at least six social science courses in college, including two in political science, and at least four additional courses from at minimum two other social science departments.
 Participants should seriously anticipate writing a thesis during their senior year.

 Admissions with consent of the instructor.
 Limited to 14 students.
 Not open to first-year students.
 Fall semester.
-Professor Machala.2019-20: Offered in Spring 2020
+Professor Machala.2020-21: Not offered

 [IL] In the U.S., issues of stratification along the lines of income/wealth, spatial designation, and housing persist.
 These dimensions of place and space are basic components of the lived experience of many citizens.
 This course will explore the oftentimes disjointed perceptions and realities of poverty, neighborhoods, and housing policy in America.
 We will examine some key theoretical and critical issues regarding both the existence and persistence of poverty in the U.S. We will also assess the role and significance of the physical, economic, social, political and demographic attributes of neighborhoods as key aspects of place and space in society.
 Finally, we will explore contemporary housing policy and the ways in which such public interventions impact and shape the relationships between poverty and place.
 In addition to texts such as Patillo’s Black Pickett Fences, Jargowsky’s Poverty and Place, Jackson’s Crabgrass Frontier, Sen’s Development as Freedom, and Ehrenreich’s Nickel and Dimed, we will also assess the geography of opportunity as portrayed in such films as Winter’s Bone, Slumdog Millionaire, Beasts of the Southern Wild, Precious, and Trouble the Water.

 Requisite: prior coursework in Political Science.
 Limited to 15 students.
 Spring semester.
-Professor Burns.2019-20: Not offered
+Professor Burns.2020-21: Not offered

 [AP, LP, IL] Politics are not frozen in time, but are rather the product of developmental processes.
 Building on a survey of crucial works in the American Political Development (APD) literature and on general approaches (rational choice, sociological, etc.) to understanding institutional change, this course will introduce ways of thinking historically about political institutions in the U.S. Why did the party system evolve the way it did?
 Where did the rules and procedures of Congress come from?
 Where and when did important public services (transportation and communication infrastructure, protection for property, social insurance, etc.) become the provenance of state bureaucracies?
 How has the function and power of the Presidency changed over time?
 How did western expansion, imperialism, and military experience shape the federal government?
 These are a few of the substantive questions we will address in this course.